As women, our bodies go through many changes. It can be wonderful and amazing at times, other times you may feel like your literally losing your mind.

 There are several things that affect the level of estrogen in a women’s body.
 These factors can include, aging ovaries, cortisol levels, the amount of fat, fiber, and alcohol we consume, and Xenoestrogens.

 Xenoestrogens, what a strange word.
 These are actually synthetic chemicals that can mimic estrogen in your body.

 Studies have shown we are exposed regularly to more than seven hundred of these dangerous chemicals.

 Choosing natural and organic products like, toothpaste, deodorant, sunscreen, lotion and skin care products help to reduce these synthetic chemicals.
 Opt for eating whole foods that don’t contain preservatives.

 It’s true; we live in a plastic world.
-By slowly reducing the amount of plastics you use in your home, and choosing glass instead, you will be avoiding potentially dangerous xenoestrogens.
+By slowly reducing the number of plastics you use in your home, and choosing glass instead, you will be avoiding potentially dangerous xenoestrogens.

 Below are some common symptoms of elevated estrogen:

 - Breast tenderness